Postpartum depression: new dads get baby blues too – DW – 12/17/2024

 Postpartum depression: new dads get baby blues tooDecember 17, 2024

-A trial of a new cognitive behavioural therapy program may provide a step toward greater support for new fathers experiencing postpartum depression, which is underrecognized in men.
+A trial of a new cognitive behavioral therapy program may provide a step toward greater support for new fathers experiencing postpartum depression, which is underrecognized in men.

 While postpartum depression is common in women — affecting around 25% of new mums — it also affects 10% of new dads.
 The emotional and psychological toll on men can be just as profound.